-Go Volunteer Africa offers many ways to travel here and give back at the same time.
-Go Volunteer Africa offers volunteer in Sierra Leone opportunities from teaching English, Childcare & Support, to Medical work and in return you’ll get an experience like no other.
+Go Volunteer Africa offers many meaningful and life changing Sierra Leone volunteer opportunities from teaching English, Childcare, to Medical work and in return you’ll get an experience like no other.
 Living in a semi-urban or rural village, immersing yourself in traditional life and culture, this would be an experience completely different from the normal tourist trip.

 Sierra Leone has everything adventurous travelers could want – exquisite, empty beaches fringed by palms, rainforest jungles with monkeys swinging through the trees, a fascinating heritage and warm, welcoming people.
 Volunteers are needed in Sierra Leone.
 Volunteers can help out in schools, medical facilities or work to restore local communities.

 Wherever you choose to go in Sierra Leone, Go Volunteer Africa has a volunteer opportunity for you.
 Whether you choose to volunteer in Sierra Leone’s Freetown, the capital close to the salt-sprayed beaches, where palm trees bow to the Atlantic Ocean and old colonial fortresses crumble on the clifftops, whether you want to venture into the inland- Sierra Leone, where chimps roam the Guinean forests, and colobus monkeys tread the undergrowth of the savannah woods- Go Volunteer Africa has a volunteer project for you.

 As a volunteer in Sierra Leone, you can help improve the quality of life by participating in Go Volunteer Africa projects.
 You can volunteer in childcare projects, sports development projects, teaching placements, medical care projects and community development projects.